-The Google Trends chart below shows how the searches for the term “infographic” started rising in May 2010.
+The Google Trends chart below shows how the search engine rankings for the term “infographic” started rising in May 2010.
 Then, they peaked at around October 2013 and have been falling ever since.

-Infographics are still a lesser used strategy in niches other than marketing.
+Infographics are still a lesser used strategy in niches and business models other than marketing.
 So, you can give them a shot and compare the results with your usual blog posts.

 2. Outreach email templates

 I regularly share email scripts with my blog posts.
-If you dig through the older posts at Quick Sprout, you’ll find that the email templates that I shared were more generic.
+If you dig through the older posts at Quick Sprout, you’ll find that the email templates that I shared were more generic, and not the type of thing you’d ever receive from any genuine first movers.
 For example, look at the backlink request template that I shared back in 2012.

 This isn’t a very personal email.
 It has that marketing vibe.
 And, probably, it won’t be as successful (I used to get 6% to 7% of website owners to link).